Senior Applied Scientist

 Content Creation

-• Automated Writing: AI tools are very helpful when it comes to content writing pieces including blogs, articles, ad contents, etc. You can get your content in seconds using AI tools.
+Automated Writing: AI tools are very helpful when it comes to content writing pieces, including blogs, articles, and ad content.
+As a result, you can get your content in seconds using AI tools.

-• Creative Assistance: Through these prompts, the writers can overcome their creative blocks by getting story ideas, character development prompts, etc.
+Creative Assistance: Through these prompts, writers can overcome creative blocks by getting story ideas, character development prompts, and more.

-• Multilingual Content: AI tools make it possible for your content to auto-translate into other languages – these spans blogs and ads, making work a lot easier!
+Multilingual Content: AI tools make it possible for your content to auto-translate into other languages—this spans blogs and ads, thereby making work much easier!

 Education